Pirate FlagPirates and PrivateersPirate Flag

 1845.

 Taken to the secret airship of a diabolical pirate captain named Odin the Sky Magister, Arabella must either reveal what she knows or die.
 She goes for the latter, but Odin prefers the former and threatens to turn her over to Commodus Bane, an expert torturer who’s a tad insane.
 Who comes to her rescue?
 None other than Ben Forrester!
 When she learns he intends to sell the stolen plans to the pirates, she is furious.
-But to save her from both torture and death he insists that she and Miles are essential for constructing a larger, more useful version of the weapon Ben demonstrates.
+To save her from both torture and death, he insists that she and Miles are essential for constructing a larger, more useful version of the weapon Ben demonstrates.
 Arabella is determined to stop the pirates and Ben, but how?
-Can she do so before Odin uses the device to destroy the British taskforce?
+Can she do so before Odin uses the device to destroy the British task force?

 Pirate Articles